ocsigen/ocsigen-start/template.distillery/README.md

 If you want to emulate an Android device, you need to

-- install qemu-kvm
+- install `qemu-kvm`
 - From the tools/android interface, install a system image (e.g., Intel x86 Atom_64) and configure an emulator: go to Tools -> Manage AVDs -> Device definition (for example choose Nexus 6 no skin)

 You can install any Android API version you want, depending on the platform you want to target.
-By default, in ocsigen-start, the minimal version is Android API 15.
+By default, in ocsigen Start, the minimal version is Android API 15.

 ### For iOS: